 Other causes of incontinence can be explained by things such as:

 - Constipation and bowel problems

-- Nerve conditions that affect brain signals such as stroke, Parkinson’s disease, multiple sclerosis (MS) or diabetes
+- Nerve conditions that affect brain signals such as stroke, Parkinson’s disease, multiple sclerosis (MS) and diabetes

 - Kidney or bladder stones